nc1z/awesomereads-app/README.md

 ## About The Project

 Are you an avid reader?
-AwesomeReads seeks to simulate an online library service, packed with functionalities such as viewing books, searching for books, reserving/borrowing books, asking questions to the librarians (admin) and leaving public reviews.
+AwesomeReads seeks to simulate a virtual library, packed with functionalities such as viewing books, searching for books, reserving/borrowing books, asking questions to the librarians (admin) and leaving public reviews.

 <img width="1440" alt="AR Login Page" src="https://user-images.githubusercontent.com/111836326/211254710-cf0478b1-beeb-4814-a577-692e7a29f392.png">